Synchronization with Atomics in C++20

 threadSynchronisationConditionVariable

-If you want to know the details of the sender/receiver workflow and the traps of condition variables, read my previous posts "C++ Core Guidelines: Be Aware of the Traps of Condition Variables".
+If you want to know the sender/receiver workflow details and the traps of condition variables, read my previous post, “C++ Core Guidelines: Be Aware of the Traps of Condition Variables“.

-When you only need a one-time notification such as in the previous program, promises and futures are a better choice than condition variables.
-Promise and futures cannot be victims of spurious or lost wakeups.
+When you only need a one-time notification, such as in the previous program, promises and futures are a better choice than condition variables.
+Promises and futures cannot be victims of spurious or lost wakeups.

 Promises and Futures